eugnsp/library/cpp/optimization_and_hardware.md

-# Hardware, optimization and OS internals <!-- omit in toc -->
+# Hardware, optimization, and OS internals <!-- omit in toc -->

 ## Table of contents <!-- omit in toc -->